epquito/pokeclone_Kubernetes/README.md

    kubectl apply -f 5-frontend/
    ```

-6. **Accessing the Application**:

-   - To access the frontend application, use the following command to get the URL:

-     ```bash
-     minikube service pokeclone-frontend --url -n pokeclone
-     ```

-   - Use the provided URL in your web browser to access the frontend.

 ## Managing Django Migrations and Superuser Creation

 After your backend deployment is up and running, you will need to apply Django migrations and create a superuser for admin access.